mcharouk/aws/Certification/developer.md

   * AfterInstall
   * ApplicationStart
   * ValidateService
-* Id deployment log file has been deleted, codeDeploy service must be restarted to create a new one
+* If deployment log file has been deleted, codeDeploy service must be restarted to create a new one

 # Code Build